§ Trust Spanning Protocol (TSP) Specification

 of Endpoint B

-through an out-of-band introduction (OOBI) method, or a TSP relationship forming message of another existing relationship.
+through an out-of-band introduction (OOBI), or a TSP relationship forming message of another existing relationship.
 VID_b

 is tied to Support System B*